-Please briefly identify and explain the new substantive provisions, the substantive changes to existing sections, or both where appropriate.
-(More detail about these changes is requested in the "Detail of changes" section.)
+Please identify and explain the new substantive provisions, the substantive changes to existing sections, or both where appropriate.
+A more detailed discussion is required under the "All changes made in this regulatory action" section.

-The proposed regulation covers issues related to the Food Stamp Program that were previously addressed in three separate regulations.
+The regulation covers issues related to the Food Stamp Program that were previously addressed in three separate regulations.
 There are no substantive changes between the proposed regulation and the three separate regulations being repealed.

-The proposed regulation addresses the conversion of income to monthly amounts.
+The regulation addresses the conversion of income to monthly amounts.
 Local social services workers must use conversion factors of 4.3 for weekly income amounts and 2.15 for biweekly amounts when calculating income to determine households' eligibility and benefit levels.

-The proposed regulation also addresses using a telephone standard amount in the calculation to determine food stamp eligibility and benefit level.
+The regulation also addresses using a standard amount for basic telephone costs for use in calculating food stamp eligibility and benefit level.
 Local workers must use a set standard amount for all households for telephone costs instead of actual costs.

-The proposed regulation outlines the administrative disqualification hearing process to determine whether food stamp recipients have committed fraudulent acts against the program; to identify persons who commit program violations and to disqualify them from participation; and, to establish requirements to advise individuals of the process, findings, and consequences.
+The regulation outlines the administrative disqualification hearing process to determine whether food stamp recipients have committed fraudulent acts against the program; to identify persons who commit program violations and to disqualify them from participation; and, to establish requirements to advise individuals of the process, findings, and consequences.